misterorion/misterorion.com/content/grimoire/go-fizzbuzz.md

 Generally in Go, `Itoa` is useful for when you want to create incrementing constants.

-The takeaway is that the `strconv.Iota()` method is better for counters because it uses base 10 counting and thus is safer for incrementing counter values.
+The takeaway is that the `strconv.Itoa()` method is better for counters because it uses base 10 counting and thus is safer for incrementing counter values.

 ### Solution using Itoa()